How do different electric current voltage levels (0V, 3V, 6V, 9V, 12V) influence germination and post-germination growth of Raphanus sativus L.?

 2.2 Effect of electric current on plant growth

 According to Briggs et al. all plants are surrounded by electric current, as in the atmosphere the electric field strength is (on average) 100 Vm-1 9.
 Rezaei-Zarchi et al. stated that electricity has an impact on plant growth indirectly, by affecting ion movement in the soil or directly, by affecting the electron transport chain and permeability of membranes28.
 Similar observations were made by Isobe et al. i.e. the electric polarization of the membranes causes water accumulation18.
 It affects the plant growth hormone auxin, causes acceleration in the movement of nitrogen-containing substances from the endosperm into the roots and stems, and an accumulation of amino acids, nucleic acids and sugars12.
 It was observed that the organisation of meristematic tissue in roots is affected by auxins and when the electric current is applied the organization of root meristem is disturbed36.
 Ellis and Turner also reported that after treating cherry seeds with an electric current there was an acceleration of germination and an increased rate of breakdown of reserved substances12.
 Another observation shows that each plant has its own electric potential levels in minimum, optimum and maximum6, and also that these levels vary with species and variety of plant7.
 McKinley found that 1 minute exposures to electric field caused retarded germination, and 30 to 40 second exposure caused accelerated growth of corn seedlings during the early germination period23.
+Unlike conventional transplanters, this vegetable planter does not require handling of seedlings during the transplanting process.
 A similar experiment conducted by Stone on radish showed the increase by 28.5% in weight in plants treated with electric current33.
 He used two electrodes placed opposite to one another in soil, resulting in a small electric current.
 This method was used in the experiment for this paper.

 2.3 Characteristics of radish (Raphanus sativus L.)